th3oth3rjak3/sigil_zig/overview.md

 ## Overview

 Sigil is a modern, dynamically-typed programming language with optional static typing, designed for clarity, expressiveness, and performance.
 It combines familiar and clean syntax with powerful features like first-class functions, classes, unions, and a flexible type system.
-Sigil compiles to a register-based bytecode executed by a custom virtual machine with automatic memory management.
+Sigil compiles to a stack-based bytecode executed by a custom virtual machine with automatic memory management.

 ---